-Daniel Hardcastle hopes to release a book about “gaming across the ages”.
+Daniel Hardcastle has been working on a book about “gaming across the ages”.

-Dan has been enigmatic regarding information about the book, having published a number of tweets and Patreon posts over the past few months hinting at its progress.
+Dan has been enigmatic in discussing the book, publishing a number of tweets and Patreon posts over the past few months hinting at its progress:

 It's April fools day.